yeefantan/Explainable-Health-Prediction-with-Transfer-Learning/README.md

 ## Model - VGGFace16
 VGGFace-16 model [3] is used in extracting the image's features before training.
 The model is trained with the imagenet weights.
 After that, CNN [4] is designed and trained to classify the features.
 The accuracy obtained for training, validation, and testing are respectively 0.99, 0.98, and 0.98.
 The proposed method obtained a very high accuracy, but there is no clue in knowing the model's behaviour in making the decision.
 Hence, Explainable AI [5-7] techniques are applied to know the model's decision behaviour.

-To run through the experiment, you may find it under /notebooks/transferlearning.ipynb.
-Alternatively, you can experiment it on transferlearning.py.
+To run through the experiment, you may find it under
+'''
+/notebooks/transferlearning.ipynb.
+'''
+Alternatively, you can experiment it on
+'''
+transferlearning.py.
+'''

 ## Explainable AI

+We tested different Explainable AI techniques including XRAI [6], Integrated Gradients [7], and LIME [8].

+#XRAI

+#Integrated Gradients

+#LIME
+LIME can be applied to any machine learning model without knowing its underlying processing or internal representation.
+This is used to recognize the interpretable model on the interpretable attributes which are faithful to the regressor or classifier.
+The results obtained from LIME is shown as below.

+To try the LIME execution,
+'''
+Go to /notebooks,
+Run through LIME.ipynb
+'''

 # References